-The utilities will be buried from pole located to the east of the structure.
-The propane tank will be located approximately 60 feet to the east of the structure.
-The septic field will be located approximately 75 feet to the southeast of residence. a well will be located \sim 60 ft. to the northwest of the structure.
+The propane tank is located approximately 20 feet to the north of the structure.
+Utilities for the property are buried.
+The septic field is located approximately 15 feet to the southeast of the structure.
+A well will be located ~18 feet to the northwest of the sturcture.
 Propane tanks above ground must not have anything combustible around them (such as firewood, or wooden fencing) or above them (such as overhanging tree limbs).
 Slash pile and wood piles should be at least 30 feet from the tank.
 Maintain a 10-foot vegetation free zone around the propane tank.